 - Looker API usage does not interact with LDAP authentication.

 If you are logged into Looker using LDAP and want to disable LDAP authentication, be very careful to first do both of the following steps:

 - ensure that you have you have other credentials to log in and

 - Enable the Alternate Login option on the LDAP configuration page.

 Otherwise, you could lock yourself and other users out of Looker.

 Once enabled, navigate to the LDAP Authentication page in the Admin section of Looker, then click on the Enabled button to see the following configuration options.

 Looker supports transport/encryption via LDAP in the clear and LDAP over TLS.
 LDAP over TLS is strongly recommended.
 StartTLS and other encryption schemes are not supported.

 - Enter your Host and Port information.

-- Check the button next to TLS if you are using LDAP over TLS.
+- Check the box next to TLS if you are using LDAP over TLS.